Advancing Your Career with a Nursing Administration Degree

 The real question will be what sort of master’s you should pursue.
 Because of the unique dual role of clinical and administrative work, you have two basic options:

-Advanced Clinical Degrees With Leadership Concentration Or Post-Master’s Certificate in Administration
+Master’s in Nursing Administration Or Post-Master’s Certificate in Administration

 The fastest and most straightforward path to nursing administration runs through a Master of Science in Nursing (MSN) program with a concentration in nursing leadership or healthcare management.